JadeSure/Data-Engineering-Cloud/README.md

 only one role can be assigned to an EC2 instance at a time, and all applications on the instance share the same role and permissions.
 [reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html#roles-usingrole-ec2instance-permissions)

+## What are the characteristics of lambda？
+AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+You can use AWS Lambda to extend other AWS services with custom logic, or create your own back-end services that operate at AWS scale, performance, and security.
+The code you run on AWS Lambda is called a “Lambda function.”
+After you create your Lambda function it is always ready to run as soon as it is triggered, similar to a formula in a spreadsheet.
+Each function includes your code as well as some associated configuration information, including the function name and resource requirements.
+Lambda functions are “stateless,” with no affinity to the underlying infrastructure, so that Lambda can rapidly launch as many copies of the function as needed to scale to the rate of incoming events.[reference](https://aws.amazon.com/lambda/features/#:~:text=AWS%20Lambda%20is%20a%20serverless,scale%2C%20performance%2C%20and%20security.)

+## What is the function of Database transaction log？
+When you do a recovery, AWS will first choose the most recent daily back up, and then apply transaction logs relevant to that to backup database.
+This allows you to do a point in time recovery down to a second,  within  the  retention period.

+## Database encryption is used in which direction?
+transit: using SSL(Secure Socket Layer)
+rest: using AES-256 encryption

+## The comparision with Multi-AZ and Read Replicas?
+Multi-AZ:  synchronized  database  in  another Availability Zone.
+For database failure **recovery** only.
+Read Replicas: asynchronous for improving performance.
+Allow you to have a *read-only* copy of your production database.
+Use for read-heavy database workloads *(scaling)*.